Stars pypi

 See scripts, notebooks & pipelines with their inputs & outputs.

-Track pipelines, notebooks & UI transforms in one registry.
+Track pipelines, notebooks & UI transforms in one place.

 Quickstart

-You’ll ingest a small dataset while tracking data lineage, and learn how to validate, annotate, query & search.
+You’ll ingest a small dataset while tracking data lineage, and see how to validate, annotate, query & search.

 !lamin init --storage ./lamin-intro --schema bionty